tkuchel/DropBear.Codex/DropBear.Codex.Hashing/ReadMe.md

 - **`HashBuilder`** is your main entry point for retrieving hashers by name (e.g., "argon2", "blake2").
 - It pre-registers default hashers for the following keys: "argon2", "blake2", "blake3", "extended_blake3", "fnv1a", "murmur3", "siphash", "xxhash".
 - You can also register custom hashers and enable pooling for performance.
+- The updated builder supports object pooling for better performance in high-throughput scenarios.

 #### Example